mich-murphy/i3-dotfiles/README.md

 ## Neovim
 Config was mostly taken from [this repo](https://github.com/LunarVim/Neovim-from-scratch#get-healthy), with some tweaks to plugins and keybindings.

-The following instructions are taken from the aforementioned repo:

 Open nvim and enter the following:
 ```
 :checkhealth